cbrafter/CrowdTLL/README.md

 # Junction Jam
-Jam at the junction - can you beat the queues and get the cars past the traffic lights faster than everyone else?
+>Jam at the junction - can you beat the queues and get the cars past the traffic lights faster than everyone else?
 Interactive traffic simulation for all ages.

-A Crowd sourced traffic light control game for outreach events.
+A crowd sourced traffic light control game for outreach events.

 *Please acknowledge the author and other relevant contributors in any derivative works.*
 *Copyright 2017: Craig B. Rafter*